HONG KONG

 Uma Nota

 In a city where South American cuisine is slowly gaining traction but still relatively unknown, Uma Nota makes Brazilian-Japanese cuisine both approachable and delicious.
 With its gorgeous interiors, lively atmosphere and friendly hospitality, you know it’s going to be an enjoyable meal from the moment you step into the restaurant.
 To start, sip on a classic Brazilian Caipirinhas and let the knowledgeable staff guide you through the menu.
 The Coxinhas de Frango, a chicken and okra croquettes with homemade chili sauce, and the ceviche are a must-try, but we also loved the roasted cauliflower with vegan herb mayonnaise and US prime flank steak served shiso chimichurri, tare sauce, garlic farofa and Brazilian vinaigrette.
-Save this for your next date night or meal out with friends.
+Save this for your next date night.

 Upper G/F, 38 Peel St, Central, Central; uma-nota.com

-Coffee & Bars
+Bars

 Feather Boa